okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-password-hooks/main/index.md

 Okta will then set the supplied password in its backend (properly hashed) and transition the `credentials.provider.type` value from `IMPORT` to `OKTA`.
 This User is now fully migrated to Okta.
 From this point forward, when that particular user authenticates, your password hook will no longer be called.

-For more information on the Request from Okta and types of Responses your application can return to Okta, visit the [Password Import Inline Hook Reference](/docs/reference/password-hook/).
+For more information on the Request from Okta and types of Responses your application can return to Okta, visit the [Password import inline hook reference](/docs/reference/password-hook/).

 ## Register the inline password hook application